Mike Vellucci

 Michael George Vellucci (born August 11, 1966) is an American former professional ice hockey player.
-He is currently an assistant coach of the Chicago Blackhawks in the National Hockey League.
-In 2025, Vellucci served as an assistant coach for the United States men’s national ice hockey team at the IIHF World Championship, helping guide the team to its first gold medal since 1933.
+He is currently an assistant coach of the Chicago Blackhawks in the National Hockey League (NHL).
+In 2025, Vellucci served as an assistant coach for the United States men's national ice hockey team at the IIHF World Championship, helping guide the team to its first gold medal since 1933.
 Previously, he was an assistant coach for the Pittsburgh Penguins for five seasons, and the head coach and general manager of the Wilkes-Barre/Scranton Penguins in the American Hockey League for one season.
-Prior to that he was head coach of the Charlotte Checkers in the American Hockey League for two seasons winning the Calder Cup in 2018-19.
+Prior to that he was head coach of the Charlotte Checkers in the American Hockey League for two seasons winning the Calder Cup in 2018–19.
 He was also head coach and general manager of the Plymouth Whalers in the Ontario Hockey League for 14 seasons.

 Playing career

 Vellucci played major junior with the Belleville Bulls of the Ontario Hockey League from 1983 to 1986.
 During the summer of 1984 he was in a car driven by teammate Al Iafrate when it crashed and flipped multiple times.
 Vellucci was thrown from the car and broke his back.
 He missed the entire 1984–85 season as a result.

-Selected 131st overall in the 1984 NHL Entry Draft by the Hartford Whalers, Vellucci played professionally in the IHL, AHL, ECHL and BHL from 1986 to 1989.
+Selected 131st overall in the 1984 NHL entry draft by the Hartford Whalers, Vellucci played professionally in the IHL, AHL, ECHL and BHL from 1986 to 1989.
 Vellucci appeared in two games in the National Hockey League in 1987–88.